petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/users/adding-and-managing-users.md

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and go to *Control Panel* &rarr; *Users and Organizations*.

-1. In the *Users* tab, click the *New* button.
+1. In the Users tab, click the *New* button.

    ![Add users from the Users and Organizations section of the control panel.](./adding-and-managing-users/images/01.png)

-1. Fill out the add user form and click *Save*.
+1. Fill out the Add User form and click *Save*.
 At a minimum, provide a screen name, first name, last name, and email address for the user.

-    ```{note}
+    !!! note
         Screen names and email addresses are not interchangeable.
 A screen name cannot contain an `@` symbol because it is used in the URL to a user's pages.

         The add user functionality is split over several independent forms.
-Save the first form to create the User, and then you'll see a success message saying `Success.
+Save the first form to create the user, and then you'll see a success message saying `Success.
 Your request completed successfully.`
-    ```

 You can add additional information after creating the user.

 ### Setting Passwords for New Users

-When you create a user, Liferay DXP generates their password.
-If a [mail server was set up](../../installation-and-upgrades/setting-up-liferay/configuring-mail.md), Liferay DXP sends an email message with the user's new password.
+When you create users, Liferay generates their passwords.
+If a [mail server was set up](../../installation-and-upgrades/setting-up-liferay/configuring-mail.md), Liferay sends an email message with the users' new passwords.

 If you haven't set up a mail server, click the *Password* item from the general menu and manually set a password for your new user.
 Enter the new password twice.